cgat-developers/ruffus/doc/design.rst

 =====================================
 Declarative file dependencies
 =====================================
-    Pipeline specifications are usually written in a "declarative" rather than "imperative" manner.
-You write a specification that describes the dependencies, and the tool figures out how to perform the computations in the correct order.
-However, because GNU make and its kin depend entirely on file dependencies, the links between pipeline stages can be difficult to trace, and nigh impossible to debug when there are problems.
+    The order of pipeline operations is specified in a "declarative" rather than "imperative" manner.
+Once the dependencies are specified, and the tool figures out how to perform the computations in the correct order.
+However, because stages in GNU make and its kin are specified only in terms of file name matches, the links between pipeline stages can be difficult to trace, and nigh impossible to debug when there are problems.

 =====================================